+The section discusses the construction of labour input for 27 industries from 1980 to 2017.
 Labour input is measured by combining data on labour persons and data on labour quality.
-In the KLEMS framework it is desirable to estimate changes in labour composition by industries on the basis of age, gender and education.
-The measurement of labour composition is essentially an attempt to distinguish one labour type from the other taking into account the embodied human capital in each person.
+In the KLEMS framework it is desirable to estimate changes in labour quality by industries on the basis of age, gender and education.
+The measurement of labour quality is essentially an attempt to distinguish one labour type from the other taking into account the embodied human capital in each person.
 The source of human capital could be through investment in education, experience, training, etc. The contribution to output by each person also comes from this embodied capital and the reward (wages and earnings) to each person also includes the reward for investment in human capital.
 Therefore, it is essential to separate out these differences in labour to clearly understand the underlying differences in labour characteristics.
-It is in this context that an initiative has been taken to estimate labour composition index.
+It is in this context that an endeavor has been made to estimate labour quality index.
 Nevertheless, many limitations of India's employment statistics, especially the availability of information on wages/ earnings of different category of workers which could be used as an indication of their differences in ability makes it difficult to quantify these changes in the labour force in a pertinent way.
-The problems of employment statistics in India has been widely discussed in the literature (Sivasubramonian; 2004, & Himanshu; 2011).
-The KLEMS project aims to build a time series of employment series for 27 industrial sectors.
+Therefore, the study has computed the labour quality index based on five different education categories only.
+The problems of employment statistics in India have been widely discussed in the literature (Sivasubramonian; 2004, & Himanshu; 2011, Ghose; 2016).
+This study aims to build a time series of employment series for 27 industrial sectors.
 However, there exists no time-series data on Indian economy, except for the organized segment.
 Therefore, it was essential to make certain assumptions regarding the annual changes in the employment series using available information.
-Subsequently we discuss these issues in detail.